anodejs/anodejs/docs/SIMPLE_SETUP.md

 You will host ANODE and your applications in github repositories.

 You will also need private git space, where you will keep ANODE secrets.
 For this purpose you can use github private repository.
 However, on github, private repository cannot be created in a free account.
 As an alternative you can use bitbucket to host private git repository (or repositories, if you will need private application repositories).

+The following steps guide you how to create all repositories on github.
+However, if you are using public repository to host secrets, you will have to redo a few settings on bitbucket.
+You may proceed with setting up bitbucket in advance (see [here](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md)), to avoid repeating some steps, or, if you don't want to mess with bitbucket now, to return to this after basic ANODE farm works.

 If you don't have github account, create one (on https://github.com).
-If you have only free github account and you cannot create private repositories on github, you will also need account on bitbucket (https://bitbucket.org).

 ### Create buddy account

 We need buddy account to let farms to pull sources.
 The account should not have rights stronger than reading (pulling) repositories.
 Letting farms operate over stronger account would harm security.

 Create new github account.
 Let's assume you've called it ```myanodebuddy```.

-If you cannot create private repositories on github, create buddy account on bitbucket as well. __IMPORTANT__: The name and the password for the buddy account should be the same on github and on bitbucket.

 ### Setup github organization